Below are a list of reflexology based therapies we offer at Essential Feeling, Gidea Park, Romford.

-The reflexes we've talked about are energetically connected to other parts of your body through energy channels.
+The reflexes we’ve talked about connect energetically to other parts of your body through energy channels.

 Energy?
 Right, that sounds like a real con.

-If you turn a light on and the fuse is switched off at the mains, the energy is blocked and the light won't turn on.
-Our bodies are the same.
-They move, and so energy is created.
-We can't see energy as it transfers into solar panels.
+If you turn a light on and we switch the fuse off at the mains, the energy is blocked and the light won’t turn on.
+So our bodies are the same.
+Because they move, and you create energy.
+We can’t see energy as it transfers into solar panels.
 We can’t see the wind, just the effect of it turning windmills.
 And we can’t see the electricity in a light socket.
-Just the result if the fuse is switched on and the light burns.
+Just the result if we switched the fuse on and the light burns.

 Release the block in energy flow and we’re up and running, our light is burning bright.

-But there is a whole host of anecdotal evidence and a bunch of studies which demonstrate how clients' health and wellbeing improves after regular reflexology sessions.
+But there is a good deal of anecdotal evidence and a bunch of studies which show how clients’ health and wellbeing improves after regular reflexology sessions.

 Here’s an example.

-We use reflexology to help clients recover post operatively as well as those who are in palliative care.
+We use reflexology to help clients recover postoperatively as well as those who are in palliative care.
 Our experience in this area includes easing the side effects of chemotherapy and radiotherapy.
 Our own research shows that reflexology reduces pain, it eases nausea, and it also has a wonderful effect on neuropathy.
-This is backed up by a a ton of studies which come to the same conclusions.
+A a ton of studies which come to the same conclusions backs this up.